Residential tenancy disputes

 Disputes occur between tenants and landlords, that’s life.
-But when that happens, regardless of which side of the dispute you are on, you need to know your rights.
+But when they happen, regardless of which side of the dispute you are on, you need to know your rights.

-Residential tenancy disputes can come up for a number of reasons:
+Residential tenancy disputes can arise for reasons such as:

 Often, people who are in dispute in regard to tenancies aren’t aware of how to resolve the dispute quickly or effectively, or even what their rights are.

-If you have any questions regarding any of our services, or just need a question answered about a tax or ATO dispute, then make an enquiry and our Litigation team will be in touch with you as soon as possible.
+If you have any questions regarding any of our services, please make an enquiry and our litigation team will be in touch with you as soon as possible.

 A landlord must not require that a tenant buy goods or services from them or their nominated supplier as a condition of the lease.